olaoyesalem/FunDity/README.md

 ## Members Role

--Olaoye Salem Iyanuloluwa : Responsible for creating smart contracts,deploying,nwriting tests for the smart contract ,and co- writing the script connecting Front-End and smart contract  using web3.js
+- Olaoye Salem Iyanuloluwa : Responsible for creating smart contracts,deploying,writing tests for the smart contract ,and co- writing the script connecting Front-End and smart contract  using web3.js
 - Benjamin Easter: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract  using web3.js

 ## Problem